 Stacey answers a couple of listener questions about teaching culture.
 1) Should I teach culture in students’ native language or in the target language?
 2) What is the best way to assess students’ knowledge of culture?

 Stacey talks with C. Brian Barnett about his university-level experiential learning course that centers on francophone communities in the U.S. In addition to learning language and culture, students engage in structured reflection to make sense of those experiences and, in the process, become deeply connected to US language communities.

 Stacey talks with Claire Knowles about teaching college Spanish in a fully online, asynchronous format.
 Claire tells us about how she uses performance assessments instead of tests to assess learning and how she elicits feedback and reflection from students in every unit.

-Stacey talks with Jessica Greenfield and Vivian Finch about the process they undertake when they research and write about pedagogy.
+Stacey talks with Jessica Greenfield and Vivian Finch, who teach Italian and German at Vanderbilt University, about the process they undertake when they research and write about pedagogy.